 EATING, DRINKING, and SMOKING

-Only tournament bowlers, LVC staff members, and approved ball company representatives are permitted to enter the paddock.
+Only tournament bowlers, LVC staff members, and approved ball company representatives are permitted to enter the locker room and use all equipment.
 NO EXCEPTIONS.
-The paddock will be locked no sooner than one (1) hour after the end of competition each day and opened no less than one (1) hour prior to the start of each day's competition.
+The locker room will be locked no sooner than one (1) hour after the end of competition each day and opened no less than one (1) hour prior to the start of each day's competition.

 PERSONNEL IN THE BOWLERS’ AREA

 The Bowlers' Area is defined as the tiled area on the lanes' side of the concourse tables.
-Only tournament competitors, LVC staff, and tournament volunteers are permitted in the bowlers' area during competition.
+Only tournament competitors and SPSS staff / tournament volunteers are permitted in the bowlers' area during competition.
 Media personnel covering the event may be permitted into the bowlers' area on a case-by-case basis.